 GLOBAL MARKETS-Stocks slide as coronavirus fears spur safe-haven buying

-Global equity markets slumped on Friday as the fast-spreading coronavirus drove investors into safe-havens, with gold hitting a fresh seven-year high and the yield on the 30-year U.S. Treasury sliding to an all-time low.
+Global equity markets slumped on Friday as the fast-spreading coronavirus drove investors into safe havens, with gold hitting a fresh seven-year high and the yield on the 30-year U.S. Treasury bond sliding to an all-time low.

-The CBOE market volatility index, the market's "fear gauge," rose more than 10% in the biggest single-day jump since late January.
+The CBOE market volatility index, the market's "fear gauge," rose more than 13% in the biggest single-day jump since late January.
 Crude oil prices slid about 1% and the U.S. dollar fell across the board.
-Heading into the weekend, investors have decided to book some profits on the possibility of more coronavirus news, said JJ Kinahan, chief market strategist at TD Ameritrade.
+Heading into the weekend, investors decided to book profits on the possibility of more coronavirus news, said JJ Kinahan, chief market strategist at TD Ameritrade.

-The Japanese yen strengthened 0.36% versus the greenback at 111.74 per dollar.
-While markets have largely brushed aside fears of long-term economic damage from the virus, a steady drip of new cases in countries beyond China has kept concerns alive.
+The Japanese yen strengthened 0.52% versus the greenback at 111.57 per dollar.
+While markets had largely brushed aside fears of long-term economic damage from the virus, a steady drip of new cases in countries beyond China has kept concerns alive.

 Germany's 10-year government bond yield bounced off four-month lows after a batch of business surveys delivered healthier-than-expected views of the euro zone economy.
 Oil prices slid as investors fretted about crude demand being pinched by the impact of the coronavirus outbreak, while leading producers appeared to be in no rush to curb output.